CHOOSING A PA SYSTEM

 Understand your requirements & what options to look for

-Whether your purchasing a PA system or hiring one, it’s important to first have an idea of your requirements & what options to look for.
+Whether purchasing or hiring a PA system, it’s important to first have an idea of your requirements & what options to look for.

 What is the PA System For?